 A more relaxed, sedentary lifestyle for your kit may make them a laid-back cat that’s a pleasure to have around but a poor diet and lack of exercise can lead to health problems.
 Look at supplementary options for your indoor cat’s diet to ensure they are getting the right nutrients and fatty acids to help stave off any health problems.

 An indoor cat may not be able to get all their hydration from water alone, so dry food is not always the best option.
 If you are concerned about the amount of water your indoor cat drinks, aim to also feed them one of the moisture-rich best wet cat foods available.
 Take a look at our review of the best cat water fountains for more info.

 As fastidious groomers all cats get hairballs, but indoor cats are more prone due to modern indoor heating playing havoc with their fur shedding cycle.
 Adding more fiber to an indoor cat’s diet can help to reduce the problem so if it’s a concern, look for a hairball control formula cat food.

-Ingredients To Avoid Feeding Your Indoor Cat
+Ingredients to Avoid Feeding Your Indoor Cat

 A good way to ensure you can formulate the right diet for your indoor cat is to be clear on what you really should avoid.
 There are some key ingredients you need to consign to the bin to keep your home cat healthy, energetic and happy and top of the list are carbs.
 Your cat has no dietary need for carbohydrates, in fact cats can struggle to digest carbs and can also develop allergies if fed them.
 Yet carbs are widely used in commercial dry pet food, mainly to be used as a filler to bind everything together.

 For an indoor cat, carbohydrates in the form of grains can be particularly problematic as they are less active and can contribute to obesity, diabetes, digestive issues and muscle weakness, amongst others.
 For these reasons, it is important to avoid grains such as corn, wheat and soy when it comes to your indoor cat’s daily diet.
 Also check the food product’s label to ensure there are no excessive ‘bad’ fats that can contribute to any potential weight issues in your indoor cat.
 As well as troublesome carbs, it’s a good idea to avoid anything artificial, such as preservatives, sweeteners and coloring if you can as they add nothing to your cat’s diet or overall health.
 For more options, check out our detailed review of the best grain free cat food.

 Feeding Your Indoor Cats